yym68686/uni-api/README.md

       - gemini-1.5-flash-exp-0827 # Add this line, both gemini-1.5-flash-exp-0827 and gemini-1.5-flash can be requested
     tools: true
     preferences:
-      API_KEY_RATE_LIMIT: 15/min # Each API Key can request up to 15 times per minute, optional.
+      api_key_rate_limit: 15/min # Each API Key can request up to 15 times per minute, optional.
 The default is 999999/min.
+Supports multiple frequency constraints: 15/min,10/day
-      # API_KEY_RATE_LIMIT: 15/min,10/day # Supports multiple frequency constraints
+      # api_key_rate_limit: # You can set different frequency limits for each model
+      #   gpt-4o: 3/min
+      #   chatgpt-4o-latest: 2/min
+      #   default: 4/min # If the model does not set the frequency limit, use the frequency limit of default
-      API_KEY_COOLDOWN_PERIOD: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
+      api_key_cooldown_period: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
 Optional, the default is 0 seconds.
 When set to 0, the cooling mechanism is not enabled.
+When there are multiple API keys, the cooling mechanism will take effect.

   - provider: vertex
     project_id: gen-lang-client-xxxxxxxxxxxxxx # Description: Your Google Cloud project ID.
 Format: String, usually composed of lowercase letters, numbers, and hyphens.
 How to obtain: You can find your project ID in the project selector of the Google Cloud Console.